 I have started this page in order to help raise money for my goddaughter Emily and other children like her who suffer from the monster cancer.

 Emily is 7 now, but at 2 1/2 years old we learned that she had a brain tumor.
 It came from out of the blue and not even a week after learning she had it emily was having brain surgery.
 They got most of it out but to this day she still has some in her head and is dealing with it.
 She is the most amazing little girl.
 When she was in the hospital, just recently, my friend Carol (her mom) was telling me how she was comforting her older sister that she will be fine and not to worry.
 She is very young but from the beginning has understood what is going on.
-My picture was taken at her 7th birthday party, it is typical Emily, happy & funloving.
+My picture was taken in 2009 at her uncles wedding, it is typical Emily, happy & funloving.
 We are so happy that she is still with us and i can"t wait to see the day that we beat this monster.

 The monster kills more children than any other childhood cancer.
 These children don't have to die.
 We need more research, and to do that we need people like you. over 9 kids per day get this terrible diagnoises.
 Once a child is diagnosed with a brain tumor, their lifes and the family around them will forever change.
 For example Emily has to go to Physical therapy at least once if not to twice a week.
 She still vomits almost 3 times a week.
 She is tired a lot, and at times has a trouble understanding, and a little memory lost.
 She also has some other side affects, We are still looking to see if Emily's has gotten another tumor, and if she does, then again we will be asking the foundation for help!
 Every child has to do repeat MRI for the rest of their lives.